 Your employer or insurance carrier is required to send you a written notice (three copies of the Denial of Claim for Disability Benefits Form TDI-46) if your claim is denied.
-If you disagree with the denial, you may appeal by explaining why you disagree on the notice and send two copies to this Division in Honolulu or the Department of Labor & Industrial Relations field office nearest you.
+If you disagree with the denial, you may appeal by explaining why you disagree on the notice, and then send two copies to this Division in Honolulu or to the Department of Labor & Industrial Relations field office nearest you.
 You have 20 calendar days from the mailing date of the denial notice to appeal.

-You may also appeal to this Division or on the neighbor-island, the Department of Labor and Industrial Relations District Office nearest you if you disagree with the amount of benefits paid you by your employer or the TDI insurance carrier.
+You may also appeal to the Honolulu office or the Department of Labor and Industrial Relations District Office nearest you if you disagree with the amount of benefits paid you by your employer or the TDI insurance carrier.
 Bring evidence such as pay slips or check stubs to prove you are entitled to more benefits.
 This Division will notify you of the time and place of the appeal hearing.
 An impartial referee will hear your case.

 The Hawaii TDI law does not specifically indicate that it is unlawful to suspend any employee solely because that employee has suffered a nonwork-related disability.
 However, you may contact the Civil Rights Commission at (808) 586-8636 for more information.

 You may contact the Investigation Section in Honolulu or on the neighbor-island, the Department of Labor and Industrial Relations District Office nearest you for assistance.

-Basically, the sick leave provided by the employer is the TDI benefits for a state or county employee.
+The sick leave provided by the employer is the TDI benefits for a state or county employee.
 However, if your combined total of used and unused sick leave credits within a benefit year is less than three weeks prior to the disability, you may be entitled to additional TDI benefits.
 Contact your personnel office to file a claim.